zRedk/SetMeUp/README.md

 <a name="license"></a>
 ## License

-SetMeUp is licensed under the MIT License.
+SetMeUp is licensed under the GNU License.
 See the [LICENSE](https://github.com/zRedk/PcBuilder/blob/main/LICENSE) file for details.

 <a name="credits"></a>
 ## Credits